LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Introduction

-Chatbots are an essential tool that automatically interacts or converses with customers.
+A chatbot is an essential tool that automatically interacts or converses with customers.
 It plays a crucial role for international e-commerce platforms due to the rising consumer demand for instant and efficient customer service.
 Chatbots represent a critical component of dialogue systems \cite{weld2021survey} that can answer multiple queries simultaneously by classifying intent from the user's utterance to reduce waiting times and operational costs.
 Naturally, the interaction with users could turn into a multi-turn conversation if they require more detailed information about the query.
-Developing an intent classification model for a dialogue system isn't trivial, even if it's a typical text classification task.
-As we must consider contextual factors such as historical utterances and intents, failing to understand the session context while recognizing the user intention usually leads to more visible errors, as it would invoke a completely wrong application or provide an unrelated answer \cite{6853573}.
-It's not surprising that it faces several challenges in dialogue understanding.
+Developing an intent classification model for a dialogue system is not trivial, even if it is a typical text classification task.
+As we must consider contextual factors such as historical utterances and intents, failing to understand session context while recognizing user intention often leads to visible errors.
+It would invoke a completely wrong application or provide an unrelated answer \cite{6853573}.
+As a result, it faces several challenges in dialogue understanding.

-The biggest challenge is that the multi-turn dataset is hard to collect.
-Some studies have already been done on this problem of dialogue understanding in multi-turn intent classification~\cite{9082602,wu2021contextaware,Qu_2019}.
-However, they are made under the assumption of the availability of multi-turn training data, which is usually not the case in the real world.
+The biggest challenge is that multi-turn datasets are hard to collect.
+While there are some studies on dialogue understanding in multi-turn intent classification~\cite{9082602,wu2021contextaware,Qu_2019}, they are made under the assumption of the availability of multi-turn training data, which is usually not the case in the real world.

-Unlike emotion recognition in conversation (ERC) with only less than 10 classes or topic classification within dialogue state tracking (DST) with tens of topics, there are hundreds of intents within the knowledge base of a chatbot to cover users' specific intents in each market, it increases the complexity of classification tasks and multi-turn data annotation.
+Figure~\ref{fig:challenges} shows the annotation pipeline of multi-turn intent classification.
+Unlike emotion recognition in conversation (ERC) with only less than 10 classes or topic classification within dialogue state tracking (DST) with tens of topics, there are hundreds of intents within the knowledge base of a chatbot to cover users' specific intents in each market, which increases the complexity of classification tasks and multi-turn data annotation.
 Annotators can easily make mistakes and spend more time making decisions due to the numerous intents.
-Combined, these make it a high-cost and time-consuming annotation task, and it's unrealistic to annotate large-scale multi-turn datasets manually.
+Combined, these make it a high-cost and time-consuming annotation task, and it is unrealistic to annotate large-scale multi-turn datasets manually.
 However, the performance will most likely suffer without enough training sample size.
 This calls for a more efficient method in solving the challenge \cite{Mo2023LearningTR}.